-We will attempt to respond to California consumer requests as soon as possible.
-In the event that we are unable to fulfill your request within 45 days, we will inform you of the reason and extension period of up to 45 days in writing.
+- We will attempt to respond to California consumer requests as soon as possible.
+If we are unable to fulfill your request within 45 days, we will inform you of the reason and extension period of up to 45 days in writing.
 Any disclosures we provide will only cover the 12-month period preceding the verifiable receipt of a California consumer request.
 The response we provide will explain the reasons we cannot comply with a request, if applicable.

 - COMPLIANCE WITH APPLICABLE LAWS AND LAW ENFORCEMENT